PRODUCT LIABILITY INSURANCE

 INSURERS' LEGAL DEFENSE COSTS

 Most lawsuits are settled out of court.
-Of those that are tried and proceed to verdict, Jury Verdict Research data show that in 2012 the median, or midpoint, plaintiff award in personal injury cases was $75,000, up 87.5 percent from $40,000 in 2008.
+Of those that are tried and proceed to verdict, Jury Verdict Research data show that in 2013 the median, or midpoint, plaintiff award in personal injury cases was $68,218, down 9 percent from $75,000 in 2012.

 Insurers are required to defend their policyholders against lawsuits.
-The costs of settling a claim are reported on insurers’ financial statements as “defense and cost containment expenses incurred.”
+The costs of settling a claim are reported on insurers’ financial statements as defense and cost containment expenses incurred.
 These expenses include defense, litigation and medical cost containment.
 Expenditures for surveillance, litigation management and fees for appraisers, private investigators, hearing representatives and fraud investigators are included.
 In addition, attorney legal fees may be incurred owing to a duty to defend, even when coverage does not exist, because attorneys must be hired to issue opinions about coverage.
-Insurers’ defense costs as a percentage of incurred losses are relatively high in some lines such as products liability and medical malpractice, reflecting the high cost of defending certain types of lawsuits, such as medical injury cases and class actions against pharmaceutical companies.
-For example, in addition to $1.6 billion in products liability incurred losses in 2013, insurers spent another $1.2 billion in settlement expenses, equivalent to 75.1 percent of the losses.
+Insurers’ defense costs as a percentage of incurred losses are relatively high in some lines such as product liability and medical malpractice, reflecting the high cost of defending certain types of lawsuits, such as medical injury cases and class actions against pharmaceutical companies.
+For example, in addition to $1.2 billion in product liability incurred losses in 2014, insurers spent $953 million on settlement expenses, equivalent to 77.4 percent of the losses.

 DEFENSE COSTS AND COST CONTAINMENT EXPENSES AS A PERCENT OF INCURRED LOSSES, 2012-2014 (1)